dnmfarrell/berrybrew/README.md

-        switch      Switch to use a different Strawberry Perl off         Disable berrybrew perls (use 'switch' to re-enable) exec *      Run a command for every installed Strawberry Perl help        Display this help screen
+        switch      Switch to use a different Strawberry Perl off         Disable berrybrew perls (use 'switch' to re-enable) exec *      Run a command for every installed Strawberry Perl upgrade     Backs up config, does a `git pull`, and restores config help        Display this help screen
         license     Show berrybrew license
         version     Displays the version